MattProcopio/410-soupline/Readme.md

 ## Instructions:

-Please fork then clone this project to your GitLab account.  **To grade, I will pull your Gitlab repository and evaluate the following 2 files only. <br>
+Please fork this projct to your GitLab account.
+Then clone to your local machine.
+Please commit all changes to your fork in GitLab.<br>**To grade, I will pull your Gitlab repository and evaluate the following 2 files only. <br>
 Person.cpp <br>
 Soupline.cpp.**